 Cost is another important factor when choose a college.
 Some colleges may have high tuition, but do a better job at meeting students' financial need.

-In 2020, students graduated with an average of $35,766 in student loans for each student with debt.
+Students in the class of 2022 who had taken out student loans graduated with an average of $32,067 of debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Bethel University seems like a school you want to apply to, click the heart button to save it to your college list.